EMIT-leadership-development/emit/_posts/About-Emit/2020-01-6-what-weve-learned.md

 ---
 layout: post
 title: "What we've learned"
-subtitle: "What’s not working."
+subtitle: "Over the years we have learned so much - this is what doesn't work."

+# IMAGES
-heroImage: "Josef.webp"
+heroImage: "fetchingWater.webp"
+sprite_image: /images/sprites/sprite-Set1.jpg
+sprite_selection_number: 12

 author: Kobus

-authorImg: "team/KobusSmall.jpg"
-tags: EMIT transformation Africa Leadership Training
+tags: EMIT Strategy
 category: About EMIT
 excerpt_separator: <!--more-->
 ---